Key Stage 1 2025 - 2026

 You will find our Termly newsletters and knowledge organisers at the bottom of this page.
 These will give you an insight into all of the curriculum areas that we will be covering over the term.
 Please use the knowledge organisers as a tool to support your child at home.
 Any class specific updates will be posted on Class Dojo.

-This term in English, the children will be developing their skills as Authors by slowly writing a short narrative based on the traditional tale Little Red Riding Hood, as well as being researchers when they write a non‑fiction report about castles.
+This term in English, the children will be developing their skills as authors by slowly writing a narrative based on the book The Flower, as well as becoming researchers when they create a fact file about Cardiff.

 Events happening alongside our Curriculum